Active Learning and CSI Acquisition for mmWave Initial Alignment: Average Log-Likelihood and the Extrinsic Jensen-Shannon Divergence

 \section{Average Log-Likelihood and the Extrinsic Jensen-Shannon Divergence}

-Our analysis follows similarly as in \cite{Chiu2018,Chiu2016} which analyzed a feedback coding scheme and an abstract adaptive target search algorithm, respectively.
+Our analysis follows similarly to \cite{Chiu2018,Chiu2016} which analyzed a feedback coding scheme and an abstract adaptive target search algorithm, respectively.
 The analysis is based on the behavior of the posterior of the AoA

-over time $t=1,2,...$ .
+over time $t=1,2,...$.
 Recall that the stopping time of $hiePM$ is given by

 which is the first hitting time of the posterior to the $\epsilon$ corner of the probability simplex in $\mathbb{R}^{\frac{1}{\delta}}$.